-Jane Bell was born in 1856 to William Richardson and Martha Jackson.
+Jane Elizabeth Richardson was born in 1856 to William Richardson and Martha Jackson.
 William was a shipwright who helped his son in his butcher’s shop around 1881.
 William’s parents were William and Maria Richardson.

 Martha Jackson was christened in 1827 in St Andrews Brunswick Place (formerly an Orphan House) in Newcastle Upon Tyne.
 On the outside of a shoe shop in Northumberland Street is a plaque commemorating this site.
 It never actually became a house for orphans, but served as an important early Methodist center with school, church and a resting place for worn-out and sick preachers.
 It was here, when taken ill in Newcastle, that John Wesley (1703-1791) was nursed back to health by Grace Murray, the housekeeper.
 He fell in love with her and they became engaged.
 However, influential friends persuaded her that marrying John Wesley would in all probability lessen his usefulness in the itinerancy and she married another.